Back to Blog

 The auto-upload flow is where ShareX truly shines.
 Grab a region.
 It uploads to your server.
 A share link lands in your clipboard.
 All from one hotkey.

-Verdict: Best free option by a wide margin.
+Verdict: A strong free option.
 Accept the learning curve and you get a tool that rivals paid options.

 Best paid: Snagit